 (21 Sept.
 2011)

-Dissection and so on.
+Strid, Dissection and so on.
 From tortured screams to miserable guitar riffs, this sort of negative and depressive vibe certainly

-has a place in Black Metal, but only as one part of the greater whole.
+has a place in black metal, but only as one part of the greater whole.
 In time, bands came along that sought to focus on this

-The question is then, at what
+The question is then, at what point does

-one part of the greater whole.
+part of the greater whole.
 Shining seems to have latched on to such imagery and, maybe thinking it to be more significant

 than it was, built their identity around such things.
 Even the cover of Shining's 2001 release, Livets Ändhållplats,